GLOBAL MARKETS-Shares rise on US housing data, earnings; euro up

 By Herbert Lash

-NEW YORK, Oct 17 (Reuters) - Global stocks rose and the euro hit a one-month high on Wednesday, helped by brighter prospects for resolving Spain’s debt woes, while better-than-expected housing data and gains among financials lifted most U.S. equities.
+NEW YORK, Oct 17 (Reuters) - Global stocks rose and the euro hit a one-month high on Wednesday, helped by brighter prospects for resolving Spain’s debt woes, while better-than-expected housing data and gains among financials lifted the U.S. equity market.

-U.S. and German government debt prices fell after Spain avoided a damaging ratings downgrade from Moody’s and stronger-than-expected U.S. housing data pointed to an improving economy, reducing safe-haven demand.
+U.S. and German government debt prices fell after Spain avoided a damaging ratings downgrade from Moody’s and stronger-than-expected U.S. housing data pointed to an improving economy, which reduced safe-haven demand.

 Growing speculation that Spain will ask for a bailout next month lifted the euro.
 A possible line of credit to Spain and some easing of German opposition to aid for Greece and Spain were also likely to support the euro in the near term.

-Wall Street was mostly higher, putting the S&P 500 on track for a third day of gains, but disappointing results from Intel Corp and IBM weighed on the Dow and late in the session, on Nasdaq.
+Wall Street was mostly higher, putting the S&P 500 on track for a third day of gains, but disappointing results from Intel Corp and IBM weighed on the Dow.

 “It seems like it’s a classic earnings period reaction.
 Either people are too exuberant and expectations are raised too high to beat when the actual number comes out or people are too pessimistic and the earnings are just not as low,” said Rick Meckler, president of hedge fund LibertyView Capital Management in Jersey City, New Jersey.